Share

 This industry has continuously evolved to meet the demands of the market, emerging technologies and environmental concerns.
 The global oil and gas market is likely to touch $8,917.40 billion by 2031, as per a report by Kings Research.

-Let’s take a look at some of the biggest oil and gas companies in the world by market captalisation as of June 2024, as per the report by Statista.
+Let’s take a look at some of the biggest oil and gas companies in the world by market capitalization as of March 2025, as per the report by Straits Research.

 Far ahead of the competition is energy behemoth Saudi Aramco.
 The world’s largest oil producer is the cornerstone of the Saudi Arabian economy.
 With operations spanning exploration, production, refining and distribution, Aramco’s influence extends far beyond its home country.
 Its IPO in 2019 was the largest in history, solidifying its status as a financial powerhouse.